The latest PR news from PRovoke Media, previously known as the Holmes Report.

 #1 Alexander PR (New Zealand/Independent)

-Alexander PR is no stranger to this category, with the New Zealand boutique regularly attracting plaudits for an empathetic staff culture that is reflected not only in the long tenures of its 11 staffers, but in the firm's ability to punch above its weight when it comes to award-winning work.
-There were uniformly high scores across the board, including such metrics as employee pride, desire to remain, net promoter advocacy, the honesty of senior leadership, and staff empowerment.
+Alexander PR is no stranger to this category, with the New Zealand boutique regularly attracting plaudits for an empathetic staff culture that is reflected not only in the long tenures of its 11 staffers, but consecutive honours as a Best Agency to Work For.
+There were uniformly high scores across the board, including such metrics as employee pride, confidence in senior management, teamwork and passion, empathetic leadership and ethics policies.

 We feel that the views of the reader are as important as the views of the writer.
 Please contact us at [email protected]Signup For Our Newsletter Media Kits/Editorial Calendar Jobs Postings A-Z News Sitemap